SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisMibBrowser.md

 1. Generate parameters in bulk:

-   1. Right-click in your connector and select *Generate Parameters*.
+   1. Right-click a chosen location in your connector and select *Generate Parameters*.

    1. In the second window, select *systemDateTime*, *moduleName*, and *logTable* to generate multiple parameters simultaneously, and observe the process.